TelerikAcademy/JavaScript-Applications/Teamwork/README.md

 -   **Strong cohesion** and **loose coupling**
 -   Use **GIT** as a source control system
 -   Host it on [http://github.com](http://github.com)
+-   Deploy your application on a cloud server of your choice - Heroku, Firebase, Amazon S3, Microsoft Azure

 ##  Optional Requirements
 If you have a chance, time and a suitable situation, you might add some of the following to your project:
 -   Backward compatibility (make the application usable on browsers like IE8, IE7 and IE6)
 -   Integration tests
+-   Minify your application source - minified and concatanated javascript and css files
+-   Use a module loader of your choice - SystemJS, RequireJS, etc, or roll up your own loader
+-   Use semantic tags and semantic html
 -   Usage of a structural JavaScript framework:
   -     AngularJS, KendoUI, Knockout.js, Backbone.js, etc...